tf-encrypted/tf-encrypted/README.md

 - [Private Machine Learning in TensorFlow using Secure Computation](https://arxiv.org/abs/1810.08130) further elaborates on the benefits of the approach, outlines the adaptation of a secure computation protocol, and reports on concrete performance numbers
 - [Secure Computations as Dataflow Programs](https://mortendahl.github.io/2018/03/01/secure-computation-as-dataflow-programs/) describes the initial motivation and implementation

-# Project Status

-TF Encrypted is experimental software not currently intended for use in production environments.
-The focus is on building the underlying primitives and techniques, with some practical security issues postponed for a later stage.
-However, care is taken to ensure that none of these represent fundamental issues that cannot be fixed as needed.

-## Known limitations

-- Elements of TensorFlow's networking subsystem does not appear to be sufficiently hardened against malicious users.
-Proxies or other means of access filtering may be sufficient to mitigate this.

-## Support

-Please open an [issue](https://github.com/tf-encrypted/tf-encrypted/issues) or feel free to reach out directly on [Slack](https://join.slack.com/t/tf-encrypted/shared_invite/enQtNjI5NjY5NTc0NjczLTFkYTRjYWQ0ZWVlZjVmZTVhODNiYTA2ZTdlNWRkMWE4MTI3ZGFjMWUwZDhhYTk1NjJkZTRiZjBhMzMyMjNlZmQ).

 # Contributing

 Check out our [contribution guide](./docs/CONTRIBUTING.md) for more information, and don't hesitate to send a pull request, open an issue, or ask for help!
 You can do so either via [GitHub](https://github.com/tf-encrypted/tf-encrypted) or by [joining](https://join.slack.com/t/tf-encrypted/shared_invite/enQtNjI5NjY5NTc0NjczLTFkYTRjYWQ0ZWVlZjVmZTVhODNiYTA2ZTdlNWRkMWE4MTI3ZGFjMWUwZDhhYTk1NjJkZTRiZjBhMzMyMjNlZmQ) our [Slack channel](https://tf-encrypted.slack.com).